British Airways Johannesburg-London flights in disarray

 The latest problem: Tuesday night’s A380 “SuperJumbo” from South Africa’s main airport was fully boarded and ready to depart on schedule – but, after passengers had sat on board for a further two hours, BA delayed the flight overnight.

-“We had to disembark, trudge back through passport control, collect our bags and go to a hotel overnight,” one passenger said.
+“We had to disembark, trudge back through passport control, collect our bags and go to a hotel overnight,” one passenger, Deborah Stone said.

 According to information at ba.com, of three British Airways flights due to depart on Tuesday from Johnannesburg to Heathrow, only one got away: the BA56 service originally due to leave on Monday.